tkandal/urlreader/README.md

 Supports HTTP Basic Auth, header token and Oauth2-token.
 Other headers may also be set.

-A HTTP return code other than OK (200) will return an error.
+A custom return status may be specified if a successful return status is unequal to the HTTP status code OK.

 The stream **must** be closed after the data has been consumed.